wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 There is no harm in dividing.
 But separation goes against fact.
 Things and people are different, but they are not separate.
-Nature is one, reality is one.
+Nature is one, reälity is one.
 There are opposites, but no opposition.

 **Q:**&ensp;I find that by nature I am very active.